robert-hh/hx711/README.md

 gain is the setting of gain and channel of the load cell amplifier.
 The default value of 128 also selects channel A.

+### hx711 = HX711(data_pin, clock_pin, gain=128)

+This is the Raspberry Pi PIO constructor. data_pin and clock_pin are the pin objects of the GPIO pins used for the communication. clock_pin must not be an input-only pin. gain is the setting of gain and channel of the load cell amplifier.
+The default value of 128 also selects channel A.

 ## Methods

 ### hx711.set_gain(gain)